-Look into any commercially made electronic device these days and it is filled with tiny components (SMD).
+Look into any commercially made electronic device these days, and it is filled with tiny components (SMD).
 Rather than using traditional components with wire guides.
-These components are mounted on the surface of the boards and many are minuscule in size.
+These components are mounted on the surface of the boards, and many are minuscule.

 This technology is known as Surface Mount Technology, SMT and SMD components.
 Virtually all equipment commercially manufactured today uses SMT surface mount technology, as it offers significant advantages during PCB fabrication, and given its size, the use of SMD components allows many more electronics to be packed into a much smaller space.